 Science and technology have no borders!
 Invest in your future by developing cross-cultural skills that will enable you to communicate with scientists anywhere in the world.

 Rochester is a site for the National Science Foundation Research Experience for Undergraduates (NSF REU) program, providing funding for a number of students every summer.
 Summer research students have their own research problem, a specific faculty advisor and a specific day-to-day graduate student or postdoctoral mentor.

-There are several ways for you to become actively involved in the teaching programs in the department as a recitation or laboratory teaching assistant or as a Workshop leader.
+There are several ways for you to become actively involved in the teaching programs in the department or as a student employee.
 These positions offer you opportunities to put your knowledge to work to help others learn, to develop new communication and leadership skills, and to test out your interest in teaching.
 In addition you will find that you develop new relationships with the faculty, the department, and the College.
-These are paying jobs, so you can start to get some financial rewards from your studies.